 I recently read a post that got me thinking about the dangers of using derogatory terms to motivate.
 “I don’t want him to grow up as a sissy, but I don’t want him to be bullied either,” the mother says.
 She was soliciting advice about sending her child back to school after having homeschooled him for a year.
-She lamented the bully that had plagued her son for four years and her fears about sending him back into the dynamic.
+She lamented the bully that had plagued her son for four years.
+And ultimately her fears about sending him back into the dynamic.

 I’m sure this mom comes from a home where sissy is commonplace.
 Perhaps she is unaware that it is derogatory.
-In fact, I’ll bet that many of my readers have parents, grandparents, or coaches who have used these words to “motivate” you or your siblings.
+In fact, I’ll bet that many of you have people who have used these words to “motivate” you or your siblings.
 She went on to say that her son has a “huge heart and is empathetic,” great qualities in a person if you ask me.
 The feminist inside of me can’t help but think of an exercise involving a piece of paper that teachers use to teach empathy.
 Perhaps you are familiar?

 Take a piece of paper and wad it into a tight ball.
 Now open the paper and try to smooth out all the wrinkles.
 Each time a person shames another human you place a wrinkle in their paper.
 With time and hard work, the wrinkle could become less prominent, but it will never disappear.
 Shame is defined as “a painful feeling of humiliation or distress caused by the consciousness of wrong or foolish behavior.”
 Shame is the opposite of pride.
 It is that feeling of being less than others because of who we are or the choices we make.
 It’s destructive.
 As you can see, there are dangers to using derogatory terms to motivate.